Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. They Are Cheating on You

 Cats aren’t always known for their loyalty to their owners.
-When someone else nearby feeds them better (or just more) food, your cat might be spending more time at that house than yours, or she could just be securing the food source as a “backup.”
+When someone else nearby feeds them better (or just more) food, your cat might be spending more time at that house than yours, or they could just be securing the food source as a “backup.”

 If your cat is gone pretty regularly around the same time each day, this is probably the cause.
 Make sure the neighbors are not spoiling your cat if you dislike this behavior.